Sydney with Kids: 12 Top Things to Do

 8. Get Your Wiggles out at Sydney Olympic Park

 Home of the Sydney 2000 Olympic and Paralympic Games, Sydney Olympic Park is probably the best place for kids in Western Sydney.
 It's only about 16 kilometers from the city center and offers an exciting schedule of family-friendly activities and events.

-The Sydney Olympic Park Aquatic Centre here is also excellent, with four indoor heated pools, a giant water slide, and Rapid River ride.
+Traveling with water babies?
+Head to the Sydney Olympic Park Aquatic Centre.
+Here, you'll find four indoor heated pools, a giant waterslide, and Rapid River ride.
 Little ones will love Splasher's Water Playground.
-Replete with dumping buckets, water slides, and water cannons, this attraction is one of the most popular things to do with toddlers in Western Sydney.
+Replete with dumping buckets, waterslides, and water cannons, this attraction is one of the most popular things to do with toddlers in Western Sydney.